 "Yes, Professor, er-Headmistress."

-"As it is, you know that one of your tasks will be to take Madam Hooch's place as the Quidditch referee and training the new students.
+"As it is, you know that one of your tasks will be to take Madam Hooch's place as the Quidditch referee and training the younger students.
 You will also act as Head Boy, opposite Hermione Granger.
-You both have the highest scoring academic records out of any seventh years and we need the image of two opposite Houses getting along.
-You will also attend the mandatory therapy sessions, held on Tuesdays and Thursdays in the Great Hall, as well as the castle-restoring sessions on Mondays and Wednesdays every week until school begins."
+You both have the highest scoring academic records out of any seventh-years and we need the image of two opposite Houses getting along.
+You will also attend the mandatory therapy sessions, held on Tuesdays and Thursdays in the Great Hall, as well as the castle-restoration efforts on Mondays and Wednesdays every week until school begins."